Creating composite UI based on microservices

 At client application start-up time, each of the client UI components (TypeScript classes, for example) registers itself with an infrastructure microservice capable of providing ViewModels for a given scenario.
 If the microservice changes the shape, the UI changes also.

 Figure 4-21 shows a version of this composite UI approach.
-This is simplified because you might have other microservices that are aggregating granular parts that are based on different techniques.
+This approach is simplified because you might have other microservices that are aggregating granular parts that are based on different techniques.
 It depends on whether you're building a traditional web approach (ASP.NET MVC) or an SPA (Single Page Application).

 Figure 4-21.
 Example of a composite UI application shaped by back-end microservices